ALin837/ALin837.github.io/README.md

 I also used an image from UnSplash which is a website dedicated to sharing stock photography. \
 https://unsplash.com/images/stock/public-domain \
-Also specifiy from this photographer \
+Also specifically from this photographer \
 https://unsplash.com/@clark_fransa \
 Please check out the individual's work